WGLab/dragonstar2019/test_annotation/README.md

 table_annovar.pl /shared/tools/annovar/example/ex2.vcf /shared/tools/annovar/humandb/ -buildver hg19 -out myanno -remove -protocol refGene,cytoBand,exac03,avsnp147,dbnsfp35a -operation g,r,f,f,f -nastring . -vcfinput -polish
 ```

-The command takes the ex2.vcf file, and then a series of annotation tasks on the VCF file.
-Each annotation task corresponds to one protocol and one operation (such as g, r, and f).
-The g, r and f represent gene-based, region-based and filter-based annotation, respectively, and the different protocol names represent different databases to use for the annotation.
-The final output is written to myanno.hg19_multianno.txt file, as well as myanno.hg19_multianno.vcf.
+The command takes the `ex2.vcf` file, and then a series of annotation tasks on the VCF file.
+Each annotation task corresponds to one protocol and one operation (such as `g`, `r`, and `f`).
+The `g`, `r` and `f` represent gene-based, region-based and filter-based annotation, respectively, and the different protocol names represent different databases to use for the annotation.
+The final output is written to `myanno.hg19_multianno.txt` file, as well as `myanno.hg19_multianno.vcf`.

-we can take a look at the myanno.hg19_multianno.txt file: it is a tab-delimited file, with the first line being the header line.
+we can take a look at the `myanno.hg19_multianno.txt` file: it is a tab-delimited file, with the first line being the header line.
 We can open the file in a software such as Excel to examine it in more details.

 4. Next, we will try to annotate the VCF file generated from the alignment/variant exercise described previously.
 We want to find the refGene, cytoBand, dbNFSP scores for non-synonymous SNPs, and the allele frequency in different ethnicity groups as recorded in the gnomAD database.